 - Test furnace safety and control circuits for proper operation

-- Customer consultation on condition of equipment
+- Customer consultation on condition of equipment, design and overall operation

 - And a smile!